sm-suite/rtD-EZ/README.md

 image of rtD v1.5.1
 <br><br>

-Updating the GUI will automatically adjust visual(s).
+Updating the GUI will automatically adjust any visual(s).
 -